--) Credit Risk There is a risk that issuers and counterparties will not make payments on securities and other investments held by the Fund, resulting in losses to the Fund.
+- Credit Risk: There is a risk that issuers and counterparties will not make payments on securities and other investments held by the Fund, resulting in losses to the Fund.
 In addition, the credit quality of fixed income securities held by the Fund may be lowered if an issuer's financial condition changes.
-High yield or junk bonds are more susceptible to these risks than debt of higher quality issuers. - Derivatives Risk The Fund may use derivatives (options) to enhance returns or hedge against market declines.
-The Fund's use of derivative instruments involves risks different from, or possibly greater than, the risks associated with investing directly in securities and other traditional investments. -) Fixed Income Risk The value of the Fund's investments in fixed income securities will fluctuate with changes in interest rates.
+High yield or junk bonds are more susceptible to these risks than debt of higher quality issuers. - Derivatives Risk: The Fund may use derivatives (options) to enhance returns or hedge against market declines.
+The Fund's use of derivative instruments involves risks different from, or possibly greater than, the risks associated with investing directly in securities and other traditional investments. - ETF Risk: ETFs are subject to investment advisory fees and other expenses, which will be indirectly paid by the Fund.
+As a result, your cost of investing in the Fund will be higher than the cost of investing directly in ETFs and may be higher than other mutual funds that invest directly in stocks and bonds.
+ETFs are listed on national stock exchanges and are traded like stocks listed on an exchange.
+ETF shares may trade at a discount to or a premium above net asset value if there is a limited market in such shares.
+ETFs are also subject to brokerage and other trading costs, which could result in greater expenses to the Fund.
+Because the value of ETF shares depends on the demand in the market, the adviser may not be able to liquidate the Fund's holdings at the most optimal time, adversely affecting performance.
+Certain restrictions of the Investment Company Act of 1940 may limit the Fund's assets that can be invested in any one ETF.
+This limit may prevent the Fund from allocating its investments in the manner the adviser considers optimal, or cause the adviser to select an investment other than that which the adviser considers optimal. - Fixed Income Risk: The value of the Fund's investments in fixed income securities will fluctuate with changes in interest rates.
 Typically, a rise in interest rates causes a decline in the value of bonds and bond funds owned by the Fund.
 On the other hand, if rates fall, the value of the fixed income securities generally increases.
-Your investment will decline in value if the value of the Fund's investments decreases. -) High-Yield Bond Risk Lower-quality bonds, known as "high yield" or "junk" bonds, are considered highly speculative and present greater risk than bonds of higher quality, including an increased risk of default.
+Your investment will decline in value if the value of the Fund's investments decreases. - High-Yield Bond Risk: Lower-quality bonds, known as "high yield" or "junk" bonds, are considered highly speculative and present greater risk than bonds of higher quality, including an increased risk of default.
 An economic downturn or period of rising interest rates could adversely affect the market for these bonds and reduce the Fund's ability to sell its bonds.
 The lack of a liquid market for these bonds could decrease the Fund's share price.
-Market prices can fall rapidly in response to developments affecting a specific company or industry, or to changing economic, political or market conditions. -) Issuer-Specific Risk The value of a specific security can be more volatile than the market as a whole and can perform differently from the value of the market as a whole. - Leverage Risk The use of leverage, such as borrowing money to purchase securities, will magnify the Fund's gains or losses. -) Limited History of Operations Risk The Fund is a relatively new mutual fund and has a limited history of operations for investors to evaluate. -) Liquidity Risk The markets for high-yield, convertible and certain lightly traded equity securities (particularly small cap issues) are often not as liquid as markets for higher-rated securities or large cap equity securities.
-Accordingly, these secondary markets (generally or for a particular security) could contract under real or perceived adverse market or economic conditions.
-These factors may have an adverse effect on the Fund's ability to dispose of particular portfolio investments and may limit the ability of the Fund to obtain accurate market quotations for purposes of valuing securities and calculating net asset value.
+Market prices can fall rapidly in response to developments affecting a specific company or industry, or to changing economic, political or market conditions. - Issuer-Specific Risk: The value of a specific security can be more volatile than the market as a whole and can perform differently from the value of the market as a whole.